THE COLLAPSE OF ST. KITTS AND NEVIS’ CBI PROGRAMME: SHOCKING REASONS BEHIND THE FALL FROM GRACE

 The Citizenship by Investment (CBI) programme of St. Kitts and Nevis, once heralded as the “platinum brand” in the region and around the world, has seen a dramatic decline in recent years.
 Once standing tall atop the CBI ladder, it now finds itself languishing at the bottom.
 The fall has been both swift and severe, with application volumes plummeting, tarnishing a programme that was once the envy of the Caribbean.

 So, what caused this monumental collapse?
-Below are seven key reasons for the programme’s drastic downturn under the new administration of Prime Minister Dr. Terrance Drew.
+Below are nine key reasons for the programme’s drastic downturn under the new administration of Prime Minister Dr. Terrance Drew.

 1. Discrediting the Programme’s Legacy